-The Goatwhore journey commenced with the primitive rumblings of the "Serenades To The Tides Of Blood" demo and subsequent "Eclipse Of Ages Into Black" debut.
-Then a five-piece comprised of Duet, Soilent Green vocalist Ben Falgoust, guitarist Ben Stout, bassist Patrick Bruders and drummer Zak Nolan, the band's stanch DIY work ethic, relentless tour schedule and the battering, fuck-all approach of songs like "Invert The Virgin" and "Desolate Path To Apocalyptic Ruin" helped spawn a maniacal cult following.
-By 2003, Goatwhore had harvested a legion of disciples possessed by the band's unrepentant Celtic Frostian rhythms and corrosive black death bayou swagger.
+Forged by former Acid Bath/Crowbar guitarist Sammy Duet in 1997, it's been two decades since Goatwhore reared its menacing head from the swamplands of New Orleans, Louisiana.
+The band's winding history a dramatic, at times traumatic, sequence of personnel changes, fatal injuries, paranormal activity, natural disasters, and an assortment of other misadventures large and small, their tale begins with the primitive rumblings of the Serenades To The Tides Of Blood demo and subsequent Eclipse Of Ages Into Black debut released in 1998 and 2000 respectively.
+Then a five-piece comprised of Duet, Soilent Green vocalist Ben Falgoust, guitarist Ben Stout, bassist Patrick Bruders and drummer Zak Nolan, Goatwhore's DIY work ethic, persistent tour schedule and warring, fuck-all approach of songs like "Invert The Virgin" and "Desolate Path To Apocalyptic Ruin" helped spawn a loyal following compelled by the band's unrepentant Celtic Frostian rhythms and corrosive black death bayou swagger.

-Second full-length, "Funeral Dirge For The Rotting Sun" transcended far beyond the traditional constructs of black metal.
-Lyrically dense and impossibly heavy, "Funeral Dirge"… was a slower, broodier, more introverted composition with Falgoust's and Duet's high-to-low vocal exchange punctuating its looming atmosphere.
+A slower, more introverted affair, Funeral Dirge For The Rotting Sun followed in 2003.
 The record trailed a near-fatal van crash that left Falgoust temporarily paralyzed and the future of the band uncertain.
-Against all medical odds, Falgoust regained use of his legs and the band, now a four-piece with Duet taking on full guitar duties, quickly returned to the road.
-Seemingly plagued by bouts of disaster, "A Haunting Curse" found the revised Goatwhore lineup of Duet, Falgoust, drummer Zack Simmons (ex-Nachtmystium) and bassist Nathan Bergeron, fleeing the ravaging flood waters of Hurricane Katrina.
-Delayed but determined, Goatwhore's first Metal Blade production proved their most vicious yet.
-Relentless in speed, precision and brazen hostility, and fittingly crowned "down and dirty, heavy and blasphemous," (Sputnik Music) the band's rabid blackened death thrash hybrid fully embraced their long-avowed Hellhammer and Venom devotion without pirating it.
-Six years later, "Diabolical Submergence of Rebirth," would make its way to HBO award-winning drama series, Treme.
+Against medical odds, Falgoust regained use of his legs and the band, now a four-piece with Duet taking on full guitar duties, quickly returned to the road.
+Seemingly plagued by bouts of disaster, 2005 found the band fleeing the desolating flood waters of Hurricane Katrina.
+Delayed but undeterred, Goatwhore's first Metal Blade Records release -- 2006's A Haunting Curse, which featured the revised lineup of Duet, Falgoust, drummer Zack Simmons (ex-Nachtmystium) and bassist Nathan Bergeron -- proved their most vicious manifestation yet.
+The record was captured at Mana Recording Studios in St. Petersburg, Florida with Erik Rutan (Morbid Angel, Hate Eternal), who would go on to record the band's next three studio offerings.
+Wholly embracing their long-avowed Hellhammer and Venom devoutness without pirating it, A Haunting Curse is relentless in speed, precision and brazen hostility and six years later, "Diabolical Submergence Of Rebirth," would make its way to HBO award-winning drama series, Treme.

-By 2009, Goatwhore dropped the nefarious craftings of "Carving Out The Eyes Of God" upon unsuspecting ears.
-A behemoth offering in sound, mind and spirit, the record ranked among the year's most worthy metal albums by fans and critics globally, debuting on the Billboard Hard Music chart at #33, the Billboard Top New Artist (Heatseekers) chart at #16, and the Billboard Top Independent Albums chart at #34.
+By 2009, Goatwhore unleashed the nefarious craftings of Carving Out The Eyes Of God.
+A behemoth recording in sound, mind and spirit, the record ranked among the year's most worthy metal albums by fans and critics globally, debuting on the Billboard Hard Music chart at #33, the Billboard Top New Artist (Heatseekers) chart at #16, and the Billboard Top Independent Albums chart at #34.
 No small feat for a blatantly non-mainstream band.
-Decibel Magazine crowned "Carving Out The Eyes Of God", "the band's tightest, most guitar-driven offering to date.
-An unholy smorgasbord of rigid tempo shifts, gargantuan hooks, blasting black mass anthems, and Falgoust's soot and venom snarl…," Outburn likened it to, "a modern day, 'roid-injected sword fight between Celtic Frost and Venom."
+Decibel Magazine hailed the band's, "rigid tempo shifts, gargantuan hooks, blasting black mass anthems, and Falgoust's soot and venom snarl," while Outburn likened it to, "a modern day, 'roid-injected sword fight between Celtic Frost and Venom."

-For the next two years, the band maintained an unyielding tour cycle, reducing cities throughout the US, Canada, Europe and Australia to rubble with their devastating live takeovers.
-Further educating the potentially unversed, unofficial Goat' anthem, "Apocalyptic Havoc," appeared on the Xbox 360/PlayStation 3 game soundtracks for "Splatterhouse" and "Saints Row 3," while the video for the song was featured in an episode of Last Call with Carson Daly.
-Closing out a near perfect run of riotous adventures, Goatwhore was named Best Hard Rock/Metal Artist of 2010 at The Big Easy Awards, a deserving honor based on performance throughout the year.
+For the next two years, Goatwhore maintained an unyielding tour schedule, reducing cities throughout the US, Canada, Europe, and Australia to rubble with their notoriously crushing, live performance.
+Further educating the potentially unversed, unofficial Goat' anthem, "Apocalyptic Havoc," appeared on the Xbox 360/PlayStation 3 game soundtracks for Splatterhouse and Saints Row 3, while the video for the song was featured in an episode of Last Call with Carson Daly.
+2011 closed with a win of Best Hard Rock/Metal Artist at the annual Big Easy Awards, which pays tribute and honor to the city's performing talent.